m-abdullah-2007/Z-Script-Interpretor/README.md

 ### Errors

-ZScript reports two kinds of errors, each with the line number where they occurred:
+ZScript reports two kinds of errors, each with the line number where it occurred:

 - **Syntax errors** — malformed code caught while reading the file (missing `;`, unmatched `{`, unexpected token, unterminated string, etc.).
-Execution stops immediately; **only the first syntax error is shown**.
+Execution stops immediately, and only the first syntax error is shown.
-- **Runtime errors** — problems found while running otherwise-valid code (undefined variable, type mismatch like `"a" < 5`, division by zero).
-The terminal build keeps running and **collects every runtime error it hits**, then prints the total count at the end.
-The GUI build shows them in a scrollable popup.
+- **Runtime errors** — problems found while running otherwise-valid code (undefined variable, type mismatch such as `"a" < 5`, division by zero).
+The terminal build keeps running and collects every runtime error it hits, then prints the total count at the end.
+The GUI build surfaces them in a scrollable popup.

 ---